-At the conclusion of the Initial Evaluation period, ICANN will post a notice of all Initial Evaluation results.
+At the conclusion of the Initial Evaluation period, ICANN will post a notice of all applications that have passed the Initial Evaluation results.
 Depending on the volume of applications received, ICANN may post such notices in batches over the course of the Initial Evaluation period.